bhwangfy/bhwangfy.github.io/README.md

 ## News
+- Temporarily leave MSRA and start an internship @ Bytedance AI lab
 - Invited to give a talk on the [KAUST Rising Stars in AI Symposium 2024](https://cemse.kaust.edu.sa/ai/aii-symp-2024)!
 - One paper is accepted to NeurIPS 2023 Workshop on Mathematics of Modern Machine Learning as Oral!
 - Three papers are accepted by NeurIPS 2023!
 Thanks to all the collaborators!